Golden Agri Resources Ltd

 131. Progress on human rights commitment?

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.
-The company's own reporting states it held training sessions on human rights for over 250 participants in 2022.
+The company's reporting states it has conducted 11 human rights workshops for over 310 participants from 408 suppliers in 2023 and states that its security guards undergo a comprehensive 21-day training programme administered by the Bhakti Manunggal Karya Centre of Education and Training (BMK) which covers human rights standards and professional ethics.

-The company commits to local communities and Indigenous rights but does not reference the UN Declaration/ILO Convention.
+The company reports it is committed to respecting the rights of indigenous and local communities, however, the commitment does not reference the UN Declaration/ILO Convention.

 134. Commitment to respect legal and customary land tenure rights?